valueflows/vf-graphql/README.md

 The top-level module export contains three methods: `buildSchema`, `printSchema` and `validate`.

+### Generating schemas

+The **`buildSchema`** method allows you to dynamically create schemas for the entire ValueFlows specification, or modular subsets of it.
+The full schema is broken down into modules of functionality, so that implementations which only aim to cover part of the specification can do so.

-`buildSchema`, when run without arguments, will return a GraphQLSchema object for the entire ValueFlows API, including all optional and auxiliary modules.
-When passed an array, it builds a subset of the full spec which includes only the specified modules.
-For a complete list of modules, see `schemaModules` in `schema-manifest.js`.
+- When run without arguments, `buildSchema` will return a GraphQLSchema object for the entire ValueFlows API, including all optional and auxiliary modules.
+- When passed an array, it builds a subset of the full spec which includes only the specified modules.
+For a complete list of modules, see `schemaModules` in `schema-manifest.js` or refer to the filenames in `lib/schemas`.
+- An optional third argument allows for custom extensions to the core specification to be injected, where implementations include additional domain-specific logic that is not part of ValueFlows.
+Simply pass an array of GraphQL [SDL schema strings](https://graphql.org/learn/schema/) and these will be merged into the resultant schema.

+### Accessing schemas

-`printSchema` from the `graphql` module is also exported to make it easy to turn built schema objects into SDL strings, as some modules require this input format.
+[**`printSchema`**](https://graphql.org/graphql-js/utilities/#printschema) from the `graphql` module is also exported to make it easy to turn the built schema objects created by `buildSchema` into SDL strings, as some tooling requires this input format.

-`validate` takes another GraphQL schema as input and validates it against a schema generated from any set of module IDs.
-The output format is that of GraphQL's [`findBreakingChanges`](https://github.com/graphql/graphql-js/blob/master/src/utilities/findBreakingChanges.js).

-If you need access to a string version of any schema, you can get an SDL version with
+Therefore, if you need access to a string version of any schema you can get an SDL version with:

 	printSchema(buildSchema(/* [...] */))

 If all you need is the *entire* schema as a string, consider importing `@valueflows/vf-graphql/ALL_VF_SDL` or `@valueflows/vf-graphql/json-schema.json` instead.

+For more advanced usage we also export `mergeTypeDefs`

+### Validating implementations

+**`validate`** has the same parameters as `buildSchema`, but takes another GraphQL schema as its first argument and validates it against a schema generated from the given set of module IDs and extension schemas.
+The output format is that of GraphQL's [`findBreakingChanges`](https://github.com/graphql/graphql-js/blob/master/src/utilities/findBreakingChanges.js) method.